-CCH provides short-term medical evacuation insurance for international travel.
-This covers health and emergency medical evacuation needs.
-This is separate from travel insurance which would need to be purchased by the traveler.
+CCH provides short-term medical evacuation insurance for international travel (see "Contact Information" below).
+This insurance covers health and emergency medical evacuation needs.
+This is separate from trip/travel insurance which would need to be purchased by the traveler.
+CCH recommends purchasing travel insurance to protect against lost baggage, trip cancellation, flight accident, and/or other losses incurred while traveling.